oda-hub/renku-graph-vis/README.md

 ### Ontology integration into the graph

 An ontology can be integrated into the graph.
-By doing so, it is possible to gain valuable insights into the various types of entities inside the graph itself.
+By doing so, it is possible to gain valuable insights into the various types of entities present in the graph.
 In the image below, it can be observed a graph where the ODA ontology has been imported.
 Notably, the node labeled `SimbadClass` is an instance of the `AstroqueryModule` class, while the entity named `Mrk 421` is an instance of the `AstrophysicalObject` class.
 The ontology location can be conveniently provided within a dedicated config JSON file.
 More details are provided at the following [repository](https://github.com/oda-hub/renku-aqs-graph-library/).

 <div align="center">
 <img width="75%" src="readme_imgs/details_astroquery_annotations_2.png">
 </div>

-The on

 ***
 # Plugin requirements and installation